astronomer/docs/astro/cli/astro-deployment-inspect.md

 hide_table_of_contents: true
 ---

 Inspect an Astro Deployment.
 This command returns a YAML or JSON representation of a Deployment's current configuration and state.
-Return a specific values for the Deployment using the `--key` flag.
+When the `--key` flag is used, returns specific values for the Deployment.

 ## Usage